paris-saclay-cds/ramp-board/doc/create_ramp_event.rst

     2.  the conda environment (set in the ``config.yml`` file above, here called ramp-iris) used by your event exists.
-Note, that this only applies to the events which use conda environment.
+Note, that this only applies to the events which use the conda environment.
 To check which conda environments you have type::

         $ conda env list